shuklaashi2303/stocks-analysis/README.md

 # stocks-analysis

+# Overview of the Project

+This analysis was required to compare the two years stocks analysis 2017 and 2018 returns and to represent the data more clear and concise manner.

 # Purpose

 The Purpose of this project was to analyze the stocks date of 2017 and 2018n and refactoring to determine whether or not the stocks are worth for investments.
 The Module helped me to complete the original code but to increase efficiency was the main focus point.